Alejandro Aramburú

 Alejandro Aramburú Acuña (born 14 February 1969) is a former professional tennis player from Peru.

 Aramburú had a strong junior career, culminating in a ranking of number two in the world in 1987, when he won nine junior titles, including the South American Championships.
 He also reached the semi-finals of the boys' singles at the 1987 French Open and was a quarter-finalist in the Orange Bowl that year.

 The Peruvian had his best result on the Grand Prix circuit in 1989, when he made the semi-finals in Bari.
 He played one Grand Slam, the 1993 French Open, where he was beaten in the first round by Swiss right-hander Jakob Hlasek.

 He took part in 16 Davis Cup ties for Peru and won 12 of his 26 rubbers, which were all in singles.

+He is the father of the singer Alejandro Aramburú, who is a member of the Latin boy band Santos Bravos.